falkojudt/MPAS_tempest-extremes/README.md

 Pre-processing steps:

 Before running Tempest Extremes, some pre-processing steps need to be performed to ensure compatibility with the tool.
-Steps 1-3 only need to be done once for each MPAS mesh, **and only if a connectivity file does not exist**.
+Steps 2-4 only need to be done once for each MPAS mesh, **and only if a connectivity file does not exist**.
 Check for a connectivity file for a given mesh here: \`/glade/campaign/mmm/wmr/fjudt/mpas\_meshes/x1.XXXXXX.grid-connectivity.txt\`, where XXXXXX represents the number of cells in the mesh.
 For example, the 15-km MPAS mesh has 2621442 cells, so we would look for the connectivity file \`x1.2621442.grid-connectivity.txt\`.
-If such a file does not exist, proceed with Steps 1-3 below; otherwise, continue with Step 4.
+If such a file does not exist, proceed with Steps 1-3 below; otherwise, continue with Step 5.

-Note: If you need to run Step 2 (Creating a SCRIP file), ensure you have installed the 'mpas-tools' package from <https://github.com/MPAS-Dev/MPAS-Tools>.
+Note: If you need to run Step 3 (Creating a SCRIP file), ensure you have installed the 'mpas-tools' package from <https://github.com/MPAS-Dev/MPAS-Tools>.
 Here we assume it's installed into a Conda environment named "mpas-tools".
 The other Python scripts should be compatible with the 'npl' environment on Casper.

 Step 1.
+Edit \`config.sh\`: chose the resolution of your MPAS mesh (e.g., dx=15km), the path to the directory that contains the mesh files, and the path to your MPAS files.

-Converting the lonVertex Range in the MPAS mesh file
+Step 2.
+Converting the lonVertex Range in the MPAS mesh file [only needed if a connectivity file for your mesh does not exists]

 MPAS has the \`lonVertex\` range from (-pi, pi), but creating a connectivity file requires a range from (0, 2pi).
 To convert the \`lonVertex\` range from (-pi, pi) to (0, 2pi), use the script \`convert\_lonVertex.py\`.
-In that script, choose the mesh you are using.

 To run on Casper: